jenilmaru2004/Amazon-clone/README.md

 # Amazon-clone
-Amazon clone made using front-end tools Html and CSS
+Amazon clone made using front-end tools Html and CSS.